 Besides their Arabic mother-tongue, both scholars are extremely very well-versed in the English language, its literature, poetry and have been internationally recognized in their own fields.
 Educated in their home country, and the West, they naturally have a foothold in both worlds.
 Through their study, in their early years, of the Old and New Testament, they have developed an analytical and comparative attitude towards the understanding of the three Abrahamic monotheistic faiths of Judaism, Christianity and Islam.
 As a result of this linguistic, literary and theological background, they have both vowed to produce for the non-Arabic speaking world, a translation of the Holy Qur'an that would uniquely provide an interpretation of its meanings, while maintaining the beautiful musicality that is a major factor of appeal in the Arabic text.
 Thus this translation of theirs attempts to convey, not only the meaning but also the spirit of the Holy Qur'an.

-The late Prof Ahmad Hamid was born in 1892 in Cairo to Hamed Bey Mahmoud, Egypt’s Chief Chancellor, Court of Appeal, in the year 1908.
+The late Prof Ahmad Hamid (1892 - 1951) was born in Cairo to Hamed Bey Mahmoud, Egypt’s Chief Chancellor, Court of Appeal, in the year 1908.
 Hamed Bey Mahmoud was doubly qualified in Medicine from Cairo University and in Law from France in 1879.
 His son, Prof Hamid, the Founding Professor of Microbiology in Egypt, after graduating with distinction in 1915, from Kasr-Al-Ainy School of Medicine, Cairo, was sent in 1919 to Cambridge University, England, to acquire his Ph.D. in Natural Sciences.
 Despite his religious upbringing, his studies at Cambridge led him to a scientific turmoil, where the study of Charles Darwin's book on the "Origin of Species" was still being propounded.
 It was the chanting of the laymen workers during their prayers in Ramadan in his house, that ultimately swung the pendulum back to full belief, resulting in him initiating this monumental Work in 1933 and a passion to bring it in English to the Non-Arabic speakers of the world.
 After translating nearly fifth of the Holy Qur'an, he died in October 1951.

 From 1996 – 2004, he resumed his father’s unfinished work on this translation, where he was faced with the daunting task of completing the remaining four-fifths of the Holy Qur'an.
 His studies of the Old and New Testament throughout the nine years of his scholastic career, at the English Mission College in Cairo and being examined regularly in the Scriptures as a compulsory subject, gave him a golden chance for comparative theology-an opportunity he well utilized in the completion of this work.
 Prof. Hamed's passion for the English language, its literature and poetry have also been most contributory.
 Prof. Hamed received numerous National and International Awards of Excellence and Distinction for his lifetime work and distinguished contributions.
 He was featured in numerous radio and T.V interviews as well as being featured in several journals and magazines nationally and internationally.